dyhes/zulip/CONTRIBUTING.md

 - Subscribe to [our blog](https://blog.zulip.org/).
 - Join or follow the project [on LinkedIn](https://www.linkedin.com/company/zulip-project/).

-## Help others find Zulip
+## Help others find Aloha

-Here are some ways you can help others find Zulip:
+Here are some ways you can help others find Aloha:

 - Star us on GitHub.
 There are four main repositories:
   [server/web](https://github.com/zulip/zulip),